Ice Rink - Closed Today

 The National Gallery of Art Sculpture Garden Ice Rink is located on the National Mall at 7th Street and Constitution Avenue NW.
 During the evening, when the Gallery and Sculpture Garden are closed to the public, access to the ice rink and Pavilion Café is restricted to the entrances at Constitution Avenue and Madison Drive near 9th Street.

 With a panoramic view of the Sculpture Garden, the Pavilion Café serves freshly made wraps, sandwiches, gourmet pizzas, and salads.
 Coffee, tea, hot chocolate, wine, and beer are also available.
+Please note the Pavilion Café will be closed for renovation during the month of January.

 Today at the Gallery